-In Object-oriented design, the software is designed as a collection of interacting objects.
-Each object is a reusable entity.
-The design is maintainable and localizes the errors.
-Object-oriented design characteristics are reusability, encapsulation, and abstraction.
+In Object-oriented design, which is an essential concept covered in a full stack Java developer course, the software is designed as a collection of interacting objects.
+Each object is a reusable entity, making the design maintainable and helping to localize errors.
+Object-oriented design characteristics include reusability, encapsulation, and abstraction.

 Steps in Object-Oriented Design (O.O.D):